 Below, we address whether hot tubs are good for varicose veins.
 We also discuss our recommended methods to help reduce symptomatic pain and discomfort.
 We want you to know that along with certain lifestyle modifications, you may benefit from minimally-invasive vein treatment.
 Here’s what you need to know.

-Can a Hot Tub or Bath Affect My Varicose Veins?
+Will a Hot Tub or Bath Affect My Varicose Veins?

 The simple answer to whether a hot tub or bath can affect your varicose veins is yes, absolutely.
 But to better understand why, let’s discuss what causes varicose veins to occur in the first place.